HectorRicardo/simple-music-app/README.md

 guarantees that these two entities will be able to bidirectionally communicate between them, without the authors having to know about each other's work.

-SASSA
-  - About the `MediaController`:
-      - The UI communicates exclusively with the `MediaController` (the UI never calls the player or the `MediaSession` directly).
-      - The `MediaController` never calls the player directly: it calls the `MediaSession` instead.
       - The `MediaController` issues player commands to the `MediaSession`.
 Commands can be either:
           - Built-in, common commands, such as play, pause, stop, and seek.
           - Extensible custom commands, used to define special behaviors unique